Article first published in June 2017, updated June 2019

 A simple segmentation tactic: warm vs. cold customers

 A basic way to segment your list is to separate “warm” customers from the “cold” ones.
 Warm customers are those who engage with your email marketing messages and have visited your site recently.
-Cold customers, on the contrary, are those who are not engaging with your emails and haven’t visited or purchased in a long time.
+Cold customers, on the contrary, are those who aren’t engaging with your emails and haven’t visited or purchased in a long time.

-Create campaigns for each segment
+Create campaigns for each segment.

-Follow-up campaigns: A campaign consisting of emails aimed at nurturing the next purchase.
+A campaign consisting of emails aimed at nurturing the next purchase.
 Common emails sent in this kind of campaigns include:

 - Asking for feedback about the shopping experience.